athultr1997/splitwise/README.md

 * Amount credited to user is positive
 * Do not have to show balances that are settled with a user.
 Only show the ones that are lend or owed.
+  * Created_at should be in request since offline working.
 * Even if owes in balance shows as settled

 # Future Scope